Bandit UTV Suspension Warranty Policy

 Q: Does Bandit sell shock covers or limit straps?

-A: No, we feel that if we did that the customer would just think it wasn't important and were just trying to sell more merchandise.
+A: Yes, we offer shock covers.
+We don't offer limit straps.
+We feel that if we did that the customer would just think it wasn't important and were just trying to sell more merchandise.

 Q: How much preload do I add to my shocks and or springs?